Your Ultimate Guide to Working from Home: Tips, Tricks, Home Office Design

 Office Furniture Shopping Tips

 In buying your office furniture, it is important to make a plan to save yourself from dissatisfactory purchases.
-Here are some things to take note when purchasing your office furniture:
+Here are some things to keep in mind when purchasing your office furniture:

 1. Set up a budget

-This may sound like a no brainer but setting up and following a budget is more complicated than it seems.
-Listing down what you really need and allotting money on specific items is just half of the task.
+This may sound like a no-brainer, but setting up and following a budget is more complicated than it seems.
+Listing down what you really need and allocating money for specific items is just half of the task.
 The other half needs discipline and consistency.

 When setting up a budget, do not only consider what you need or what you have now.
-Look into the future value of your furniture investment.
-A cheaper office furniture piece might not be as practical as a more expensive one, which has a longer lifespan than the other.
+Look at the future value of your furniture investment.
+A cheaper office furniture piece might not be as practical as a more expensive one, which has a longer lifespan.
 On the other hand, a costly piece of furniture might not always be the best choice.
-It has been set in our mindset that expensive furniture is made with high-end materials, but this can also be true for less expensive ones.
+It has been ingrained in our minds that expensive furniture is made with high-end materials, but this can also be true for less expensive ones.